isabellyrocha/pipetune/README.md

 - `properties_file` points to a config file containging Spark and BigDL configurations
 - `jars` points to the jar file with all the needed BigDL dependencies
 - `conf` points to the python file containing the model implementation
-- `extra` described all the prameters which as especific for the application itself.
+- `extra` describes all the prameters which as especific for the application itself.

 ```yaml
 {